Interplay of sync and swarm: Theory and application of swarmalators: Applications and implications

 \subsection{Chemistry}

-\textit{Chemical micro\-motors}.
-A class of colloidal systems, known as auto-catalytic particles, drives motion through in situ chemical reactions rather than external fields~\cite{sanchez2015chemically}.
-Often called micro-motors, these particles catalyze reactions—such as the decomposition of hydrogen peroxide on a platinum surface—producing osmotic gradients that propel them forward.
-When exposed to light or reactive environments, their reaction rates can oscillate, generating a temporal phase that aligns with their spatial trajectories, resulting in emergent behavior.
+\textit{Chemical micromotors}.
+A prominent class of chemically active matter consists of auto-catalytic particles, or micromotors, which drive motion through \textit{in situ} reactions rather than external fields~\cite{sanchez2015chemically}.
+These particles typically catalyze reactions—such as the decomposition of hydrogen peroxide on a platinum surface—to produce osmotic gradients that propel them forward.
+Under certain reactive or illuminated conditions, their reaction rates can oscillate, generating a temporal phase that couples with their spatial dynamics.
+Recent work by Wang and co-workers has provided compelling experimental evidence of this behavior, showing that silver micromotors can self-organize into swarmalator-like states characterized by spontaneous synchronization and collective motion waves~\cite{zhou2020coordinating,chen2022unraveling}.

-\textit{Chemical pumps} use catalytic reactions to drive oscillatory behavior in flexible sheets within a fluid-filled microchamber~\cite{manna2021chemical}.
-A surface-anchored catalytic patch decomposes reactants, generating fluid flow that interacts with the sheets, causing them to oscillate.
-Single sheets can "fishtail" or circulate, while pairs synchronize their motion through hydrodynamic and steric interactions.
-These dynamics, tunable by reaction rate and sheet properties, resemble swarmalator systems and have potential applications in soft robotics and analytical chemistry as self-regulating "chemical clocks."
+\textit{Chemical pumps}.
+Complementing these mobile systems, chemical pumps utilize similar catalytic reactions to drive oscillatory behavior in flexible, surface-anchored sheets~\cite{manna2021chemical}.
+A catalytic patch decomposes reactants to generate fluid flow, which interacts with the sheets to induce “fishtailing’’ or circulatory oscillations.
+While single sheets oscillate independently, pairs can synchronize their motion through hydrodynamic and steric interactions.
+These tunable dynamics resemble swarmalator systems and offer potential applications in soft robotics and analytical chemistry as self-regulating ``chemical clocks.’’